Visibility Data Layers

 This next partition of data layers is a section of visibility indices.
 Data for the indices are supplied by the laser counters within the PurpleAir sensors.
 Choose a data layer from the following section to present the sensor data within the standard index.

-The light scattering, in inverse megameters ( \text{Mm}^{-1} ), due to fine particulate is given by:
+The light scattering, for a wavelength of 550 nm, in inverse megameters ( \text{Mm}^{-1} ), due to fine particulate is given by:

 b_\text{sb1} = 0.015 n